Moddable-OpenSource/moddable/documentation/xs/handle.md

 By convention, at the beginning of each chunk corresponding to a C based object there is a pointer that is a `REFERENCE` to the `INSTANCE` slot.

 C based objects implement host `HOOKS`, which are XS garbage collector callbacks.
-It is the responsibility of the C based object to use such cakkbacks to mark its references
+It is the responsibility of the C based object to use such callbacks to mark its references

 	xsMarkSlot(the, (*((*content)->container))->reference);

 ## Example

-Please look at the *Piu* sources, which implement part of the *KinomaJS* programming interface on micro-controllers thanks to the *Commodetto* graphics library.
+Please look at the *Piu* sources, which implement part of the *KinomaJS* programming interface on micro-controllers using the *Commodetto* graphics library.